ChristinaLK/swc-lessons/git/git-notes.md

 If we want to keep this file the way it is (or was) we need to make a new commit.
 So:

-$git commit -m “returning old analytics file”
+$git commit -m "restoring script file"

 Make sure you checkout the file BEFORE the problem commit, if you’re fixing something.